OBJECTIVE OF THIS ARTICLE

 Analytical and forecasting techniques are parts and parcel of analytical CRM.
-It helps organisation to determine.
+It helps an organisation to determine.
 Customer revenue and predict future receipts.
-You should know that before you can accurately predict this, you must understand customers’ profile and behaviours, and know how they will respond to some marketing and supply strategies such as cross selling, up selling, retention among other
+You should know that before you can accurately predict this, you must understand customers’ profile and behaviours, and know how they will respond to some marketing and supply strategies such as cross-selling, up-selling, retention among others.

 Data mining allows assessment of different, predictive models and the subsequent selection of the best fit.

-- Predictive Modeling: Predictive modeling is a system that aids an entity in prediction what one of their users will do next.
-Multiple actions by the user are considered in determine the identical outcome.
+- Predictive Modeling: Predictive modelling is a system that aids an entity in prediction what one of their users will do next.
+Multiple actions by the user are considered in determining the identical outcome.

-In monitoring events, Organisation’s can activate automated e-mails or submissing of actions on the event to customer service centre.
+In monitoring events, the Organisation’s can activate automated e-mails or submission of actions on the event to a customer service centre.
 It is very useful in selling and retention services of the organisation.

-Event modeling on the other hand enables organisation to carry out successful campaigns and retention strategies.
+Event modelling, on the other hand, enables the organisation to carry out successful campaigns and retention strategies.
 It will enable them to minor customers behaviour and predict how they are going to respond on different occasions.
 They will also be able to target prospects for future promotional offers.
-Event modeling will also enable the organisation to know which event is most important to a particular customer and they can use it to the organizational advantage.
+Event modelling will also enable the organisation to know which event is most important to a particular customer and they can use it to the organizational advantage.

-Event modeling seek ways to reduce the number of promotions, manage the costs of business strategies, and increase the percentage response rate to promotions – all of which ultimately boost profit.
+Event modelling seeks ways to reduce the number of promotions, manage the costs of business strategies, and increase the percentage response rate to promotions – all of which ultimately boost profit.